-Completing a survey for MHPC is a two-step process as outlined by the MHPC Standard Operating Procedure in Appendix IV.
-The following are the minimum required products that must be submitted to MHPC.
+Submitting a project assigned by MDOT to MHPC is a two-step process as outlined by the MHPC/MDOT Standard Operating Procedure in Appendix IV.
+The following are the minimum required products that must be submitted to MDOT/MHPC.

-Step I: Electronic submission, for preliminary review MHPC.
+Step I: Electronic submission, for preliminary review by MDOT and MHPC.

-The following will be submitted to MHPC via e-mail:
+The following will be submitted to MDOT:

-- all survey forms for project will be entered into the Cultural Architectural Resource Management Archive (CARMA) and completed; - topographic map labeled with the survey boundaries and keyed to survey forms.
-The map will be scanned as a .pdf or .jpg and submitted via email; - survey report (.doc), submitted electronically; - matrix (.doc), submitted electronically.
+- all survey forms for project entered into the Cultural Architectural Resource Management Archive (CARMA) and completed; - topographic map, labeled with APE, survey boundaries, and keyed to survey forms.
+The map will be scanned as a .pdf or .jpg and submitted electronically; - survey report (.doc), submitted electronically; - matrix (.doc), submitted electronically.

-Step II: Final, hard-copy submission.
+Step II: Final, hard-copy submission, for consultation with MHPC.

-The following will be submitted to MHPC:
+The following will be submitted to MDOT and forwarded to MHPC:

 - hard-copy survey forms with attached photographs;

 - photographs (attached to forms);

 - topographic maps; supplementary maps as needed;

+- image index;

 - CD with digital images;

-- CD index;

 - survey report;

-- matrix.
+- matrix;

+- finding of effect report (if applicable).

-All surveys will be reviewed for completeness, accuracy, and adherence to the guidelines herewith outlined.
-Any survey that does not meet these guidelines will be returned to the surveyor or consultant for corrections or additions.
+All projects will be reviewed for completeness, accuracy, and adherence to the guidelines herewith outlined.
+Any survey that does not meet these guidelines will be returned to the contractor for corrections or additions.